hweikel/travelog/content/posts/2021-07-25/index.md

 ![](/posts/2021-07-25/massarelos5.jpg)
 ![](/posts/2021-07-25/massarelos9.JPG)

 Through a larger hole in the ivy, I could make out more tarp structures—though these were farther down than seemed possible, suggesting that this was a higher story than I’d imagined.
+I couldn't stop thinking about the first scene from *Spirited Away*.
+A better version of me would have done a pencil dive into the ivy-clad abyss.

 Farther south, I rejoined the path as it sank back into the colorful houses and narrow squares.